First order rigidity of homeomorphism groups of manifolds: Interpretation of second-order arithmetic

-which has two sorts $\bN$ and $\PP(\bN)$.
+which has two sorts, namely $\bN$ and $\PP(\bN)$.
 In particular, we will have to be able to quantify over subsets of $\bN$.

 In order to achieve this, we will consider more restricted class of regular open sets $U$, the components of which admit a linear order as described by the formula $\on{seq}(U,V,g)$; see Section~\ref{ss:fin}.
-In this linear order of $U$, the $k$--th component $\hat U_k$ will interpret the integer $k\in\omega$, and a union of the connected components $W$ will interpret a subset naturally.
+In this linear order of $U$, the $k$--th component $\hat U_k$ will interpret the integer $k\in\omega$, and a union of the connected components $W$ will interpret a subset in a natural way.
 We will utilize Lemma~\ref{lem:arith1}, but not the actual interpretation itself from the previous subsection.

 To be more concrete, let us first note the following. \begin{lem} There exists a uniformly defined function $\on{seq}_\restriction(u,v,\gamma,\hat u)$ such that if

 then for the unique $k\in\omega$ satisfying $\hat U=\on{seq}_k(U,V,g)$, we have that